Richard-wv/stress_sighting_hypothesis/README.md

 ## Ethical considerations
 * Approximately 12% of the rows in our UFO dataset were missing a recorded country.
 While it is technically possible to infer country from latitude and longitude via reverse geocoding, this was not implemented at scale due to performance and ethical limitations around API usage.

-Because this project is primarily concerned with **yearly patterns on a global scale**, the absence of country-level information does not significantly impact the core analysis or hypotheses being tested.git
+Because this project is primarily concerned with **yearly patterns on a global scale**, the absence of country-level information does not significantly impact the core analysis or hypotheses being tested.

 ## Dashboard Design
 * List all dashboard pages and their content, either blocks of information or widgets, like buttons, checkboxes, images, or any other item that your dashboard library supports.